ananthbs/certificate_uploader/README.md

 # certificate_uploader
-android app
-firebase used app
-authentiation based using firebase authentiation. admin can acess the uploaded photos
+Android app using firebase implemented authentication ,realtime database and firebase storage. admin get acess to all uploaded photos ,download and can delete it.